ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 This is an example of a decentralised<sup id="a1">[1](#f1)</sup> algorithm that allows you to take a global snapshot of a running distributed system.

-Any process can start the snapshot without either needing to be given a special designation or need to announce that this action is about to take place.
-Any process can initiate a snapshot and in doing so, causes a cascade of message throughout the entire system that result in all other processes taking a snapshot of themselves.
+Any process can start the snapshot without either needing to be given a special designation or the need to announce that this action is about to take place.
+Any process can initiate a snapshot and in doing so, causes a cascade of marker messages throughout the entire system that cause all other processes to take a snapshot of themselves.

 ### The Initiator Process